In 1998 there were:

-You do not need a prescription to obtain this exam.
-Since this is a screening test, most insurance companies do not reimburse for its cost.
+Since this is a screening test, some insurance companies may not reimburse for its cost.

 Since it is critical to minimize radiation and to provide complete lung coverage in a breathhold, this test should only be performed on a helical (spiral) CT scanner with current software and hardware upgrades.

 First, you complete a brief risk factor questionnaire.
 Next, you lie down on the imaging table and a CT technologist will ask you to hold your breath while the images are taken.
 That's it.
 In twenty seconds, your exam is complete, and you may return to your regular routine.
 The procedure is pain free, non-invasive, and inexpensive.